george-pov/YTSkedy/docs/architecture/integration-contracts.md

   uniqueness, and the `409 Conflict` duplicate-key response.
 The UI consumes it through typed platform models and must not infer provider-specific roles from it.
+- Platform CRUD requires both `publishingContent.titleTemplateId` and `publishingContent.descriptionTemplateId`.
+There is no `(none)` option and no direct text-field fallback during preview or publish.
 - Secret-bearing settings may be accepted by write routes, but read models must return redacted configuration flags instead of secrets.
 - Function keys are not part of the frontend-backend contract.